robotical/docs.robotical.io/scratch/index.md

 <div class="center bitbigger padder">
+Scratch 3 documentation can be found by clicking button bellow:
 <p><a href="http://docs.robotical.io/scratch3" class="btn rounded" target="_blank"><i class="fa fa-external-link"></i> &nbsp; Click to open Scratch 3 for Marty - Function Guide</a></p>
-The older version of Scratch (Scratch X) is still available for Marty and can be found by clicking the button bellow:
+The older version of Scratch (Scratch X) is still available for Marty and documentation can be found by clicking the button bellow:
 <p><a href="http://docs.robotical.io/scratchxdoc" class="btn rounded" target="_blank"><i class="fa fa-external-link"></i> &nbsp; Click to open Scratch X for Marty - Function Guide</a></p>
 </div>